 Why existing AI techniques are not suitable for Contract Analytics

-During this year’s TechCrunch Disrupt conference the subject of Artificial Intelligence (AI) and machine learning came up several times.
+During last year’s TechCrunch Disrupt conference the subject of Artificial Intelligence (AI) and machine learning came up several times.
 With more and more companies from Life Sciences, Healthcare, FinTech and Transportation shifting their R&D efforts to understanding language, the topic was predictably popular.
 What wasn’t as predictable was the general consensus that AI technology for understanding language is still too young to be utilized as usefully as we’d like to hope.

 This is particularly true when it comes to contract analytics.
 Google has a fairly advanced system for understanding and translating natural language – namely – Google Translate.
 But would you use it to translate your legal contracts in English to Spanish?
 Absolutely not!
 As a proof, simply take any of your existing contracts, translate it to Spanish and then translate it back to English and observe the results.
 Most natural language processing systems fail spectacularly when trying to make sense of contracts and legal documents.

 Prior to founding Infinote, my experience with content management and background in artificial intelligence led me to the question of whether there was a better, more agile way of analyzing contracts.
 I was faced with the choice of whether to create a product based on natural language processing techniques or design algorithms that understand patterns and attempt to model information storage and retrieval mechanism of the human brain.
 Ultimately, I chose the latter and I’ll explain why.

 Natural Language Processing is not yet the right approach to contract analytics